zencart/documentation/content/user/first_steps/yes_you_need_ssl.md

 ---
 title: SSL certificate - yes you need one
-description: Why your online store should be using SSL
+description: Why your online store should be using SSL / HTTPS
 category: first_steps
 weight: 10
 ---

+Using HTTPS for secure communication is the norm, and expected, on all websites -- especially those engaged in e-commerce.

-If you understand that you need an SSL certificate, you can skip this article.
+If you understand that you need to use HTTPS and already have an SSL certificate, you can skip this article.

 If you're not sure what an SSL certificate is, please review [what is an SSL certificate](/user/security/ssl_cert/) first.

 <hr>

-Many storeowners are uncertain whether they should add an SSL to their site, citing various reasons, including cost and complexity of setup.
+Many storeowners are uncertain whether they should use HTTPS (add SSL to their site), citing various reasons, including cost and complexity of setup.

 **MODERN ANSWER: Yes, you should use SSL on your site.
-Not only does it lend to protecting sensitive information, but it is also becoming more and more important for good search engine ranking nowadays.**
+Not only does it lend to protecting sensitive information, it is also important for good search engine ranking nowadays.**

 Now for the technical and bigger-picture explanation:

 Here are the things to consider:

 **WHY USE SSL?**

 SSL encrypts communications between your customer's browser and your webserver.
 This means nobody can snoop on what they're transmitting to you (such as someone spying on internet traffic in a cafe or wifi hotspot, or library)